sharmi-panda/sharmi-panda/README.md

 *   **Currently focusing on:** Expanding my hands-on skills in Deep Learning with Python.
 *   **Leadership:** I recently served as the Technical Director for the Women's Empowerment Cell and the Arts and Cultural Secretary for the SACC Association.
-*   **Always learning:** I recently earned NPTEL Elite certifications in Cloud Computing and Big Data Computing!
+*   **Always learning:** I recently earned NPTEL Elite certifications in Cloud Computing and Big Data Computing.

 ---